williambnorton/synternet-price-consumer/README.md

 4) other interesting uses of the data stream

-To run using my free SYNTERNET_ACCESS_KEY: docker run -it --rm williambnorton/synternet-price-consumer:latest
+To run using my free SYNTERNET_ACCESS_KEY: docker run -it --rm -e PRETTY=1 williambnorton/synternet-price-consumer:latest

 When these tokens are used up...
 Steps to use: